algon85/revit-structural-modeling-foundations/tutorials/model-simple-structural-bay.md

 ---

 ## Step 3: Create the Structural Floor
-Now we will "skin" the bay with a structural slab.
+Next step is to "skin" the bay with a structural slab.

 1. Remaining in the **Level 2** Floor Plan, go to **Structure** tab > **Floor**.
 2. Select the **Pick Supports** tool (this is better than 'Pick Lines' for framing).